chingu-x/chingu-dashboard/README.md

 yarn
 ```

-Create a `.env` file at the root of your project using the variables listed in Trello..
+Create a `.env` file at the root of your project using the variables listed in Trello.

 To run the development server: